intmus/inttheory19-20/_07-harmonic-functions/b1-harmanalysis.md

 ## Omitted tones

-This was a brief discussion.
-Refer to the voicing guidelines under Unit 6b for likely doublings and omissions in four-part writing.
+The Old Hundreth Psalms has a number of incomplete chords, and each one follows the rules and guidelines from Unit 6c.
+Please review the doubling and spacing rules there.